 When Judge Hoffman denied the postponement and told Seale he could not represent himself, Seale vehemently protested via a number of outbursts and constantly disrupted the trial.
 He called the judge a "bigot," a "racist," a "fascist" and a "pig."
 One month into the trial, the judge ordered the bailiffs to do something to stop the disruptions.
 They chained Seale to a chair, as well as bound and gagged him.
 To justify the action, Judge Hoffman referred to a precedent from the U.S. Supreme Court case Illinois v.
 Allen., which ruled that a defendant has the absolute right to be present at his own trial, even if it means binding and gagging the defendant to make the trial possible. -FindLaw.com

-While the movie only shows Seale bound and gagged for a short time, he actually appeared in court that way for several days, making muffled sounds and trying to get free, which prompted defense attorney William Kunstler to refer to the courtroom as a "medieval torture chamber."
+While the movie only shows Seale bound and gagged for a short time, he actually appeared in court that way for three days, making muffled sounds and trying to get free, which prompted defense attorney William Kunstler to refer to the courtroom as a "medieval torture chamber."
 Many called Judge Hoffman's actions abuse, while there were others who wondered what else he could have done to contain Seale's outbursts.
 Observers argued that Judge Hoffman should have severed Seale from the trial instead of taking such extreme action.

 Judge Hoffman eventually allowed Seale into the courtroom without his restraints, at which time Seale once again disrupted the proceedings.
 In Seale's case, Judge Hoffman was forced to declare a mistrial, calling Seale's actions "a deliberate and wilful attack upon the administration of justice in an attempt to sabotage the functioning of the federal judiciary system."
 Hoffman found Seale guilty of 16 acts of contempt of court, resulting in a sentence of four years in prison.
 He had to be carried out of the courtroom.
 Onlookers declared, "Free Bobby!"
 Seale was severed from the case.